mbrunoon/player-notifier-challenge/README.md

 A user should be notified when a notification for the players he subscribed is triggered.

 A notification (email) will be send to the user when that register received a value at “read_at” field.
 This can be done using the Admin Trigger endpoint (/admin/trigger/notification/:id) sending a PATCH request.
 The Notification will be updated automatically and the email will be send to the user.

-## Bonus

-- ☑️ Sorting on player’s listing based on position, nationality or age
-- ☑️ Players listing pagination
-- ☑️ Endpoints documentation

-## Expectations:

-- ☑️ Good testing coverage
-- ☑️ Well documented code
-- ☑️ Good design options
-- ☑️ How to install and run the code

 ---